Kuroi-Yuki/earthquake-monitoring-using-NodeRED/index.md

    ![Screen capture of the bluemix-setting.js file](images/bluemix-settings.png)

-1. Find the definition of the `functionGlobalContext` object, and add `rsoeedis`.
+1. Find the definition of the `functionGlobalContext` object, and add `countryjs`.

     ```
     functionGlobalContext: {
-        rsoeedis:require('rsoeedis')
+        countryjs:require('countryjs')
     },
     ```

-1. Edit the `package.json` file, and define `rsoeedis` as a dependency.
+1. Edit the `package.json` file, and define `countryjs` as a dependency.

     ```
     "dependencies": {
         ...,
-        "rsoeedis":"0.0.2"
+        "countryjs":"1.8.0"
     },
     ```